Ytang520/nolebase-template/笔记/Research Notes/0-Preface.md

 >[!warning] To Start...

 For me, a particular research direction isn't solely about passion; it's more like a job—something I don't need to deeply love, but simply need to complete.
-But what drives me here?
 The interest of research lies in the research itself.
 The specific field or topic is secondary; what matters most is the research itself[^1].

 ---